Convergent and Efficient Deep Q Network Algorithm: Experimental details on Atari 2600

-where we set $\epsilon_{p}$ to be a vanishing number $10^{-10}$, and $\tilde{c}_p>1$ is a prioritization hyperparameter that controls the lower bound relative to the average.
+where we set $\epsilon_{p}$ to be a vanishingly small number $10^{-10}$, and $\tilde{c}_p>1$ is a prioritization hyperparameter that controls the lower bound relative to the average.
 In our experiments we set $\tilde{c}_p=10$.
-This scheme makes sure that regardless of the size of $|\delta_i|$, a data is always sampled with a probability that is at least $\frac{1}{\tilde{c}_p N}$, and $w_i$ is bounded by $\tilde{c}_p^\beta$ from above, provided that $\sum_{j}p_j$ does not change much.
-We adopt this prioritization scheme in all of our experiments, except for the experiments in Fig.~\ref{prioritization epsilon} above.
-Compared to Fig.~4, it can be seen that our DQN loss and C-DQN loss on \textit{Space Invaders} in Fig.~4 in the main text do not change as much. \paragraph{Details of setting}When a new data is put into the replay memory, it is assigned a priority that is equal to the maximum of all priorities $p_i$ in the memory that have been calculated using Eq.~(\ref{lower bounded prioritization}), and at the beginning of learning when gradient descent has not started, we assign the collected data a priority equal to $100$.
-We also additionally bound $w_i$ from above by $2\tilde{c}_p$, so that $w_i$ does not become too large even when the total priority $\sum_{j}p_j$ fluctuates.
-The hyperparameter $\beta$ is linearly increased from 0.4 to 1 during the $5\times10^{7}$ steps of the agent, and $\alpha$ is 0.9 in Sec.~5.3 and \ref{auto init} and is 0.6 otherwise.
+This scheme makes sure that regardless of the size of $|\delta_i|$, a data is always sampled with a probability that is at least $\frac{1}{\tilde{c}_p N}$, and $w_i$ is bounded by $\tilde{c}_p^\beta$ from above provided that the total priority $\sum_{j}p_j$ does not change too quickly.
+We adopt this prioritization scheme in all of our experiments except for the experiments in Fig.~\ref{prioritization epsilon} above.
+Compared to Fig.~\ref{prioritization epsilon}, it can be seen that our DQN loss and C-DQN loss on \textit{Space Invaders} in Fig.~\ref{comparison of DQN CDQN RG} do not change as much during training. \paragraph{Details of setting}When a new data is put into the replay memory, it is assigned a priority that is equal to the maximum of all priorities $p_i$ in the memory that have been calculated using Eq.~(\ref{lower bounded prioritization}), and at the beginning of learning when gradient descent has not started, we assign the collected data a priority equal to $100$.
+We also additionally bound $w_i$ from above by $2\tilde{c}_p$, so that $w_i$ does not become too large even if the total priority $\sum_{j}p_j$ fluctuates.
+The hyperparameter $\beta$ is linearly increased from 0.4 to 1 during the $5\times10^{7}$ steps of the agent, following \citet{PrioritizedExperienceReplay}, and $\alpha$ is 0.9 in Sec.~5.3 and \ref{auto init} and is 0.6 otherwise.
 We did not try other values of $\alpha$.